How could wearing a mask reduce COVID-19 transmission?

 - If you are aged 60 or older or have pre-existing medical conditions

 People with symptoms are asked to wear surgical masks so that they have a reduced likelihood of transmitting the virus to others.
 It is also recommended that people in caretaking roles wear masks because they are at high risk of infection.
 Watch this video from the WHO for more information on who should use surgical masks and how to put them on, wear them, and take them off safely.
 These guidelines on who should wear masks have been adopted by most national governments but there are some exceptions and variations.
 Please check mask-related guidelines with the National Department of Health in your country.
+Please see this resource for further information on the hygienic use of surgical masks and this resource for information on safe disposal.

 What is a fabric mask, who should use one, and how should they be made?

 Fabric masks include a wide range of designs and materials but generally includes any kind of mask that is made from fabric or cloth (including scarves or other fabric that is wrapped around a person’s face covering their mouth and nose) or non-woven material (e.g. polypropylene, polyethylene, or cellulose, materials generally used in surgical masks).
 These are typically worn by the general population due to concerns around infection or pollution.
 These masks are not recommended for use by medical personnel as the holes in the fabric are large enough for viruses like SARS-CoV-2 to pass through.
 Fabric mask design varies widely in material, shape, and number of layers, which can affect performance characteristics.
 The French Standardization Association has developed a set of standards outlining minimum performance of fabric masks for filtration and breathability (blocks 70% of droplets and solid particles).
+This video from the WHO summarizes guidance on when to wear fabric masks, design features of fabric masks, and considerations for the safe and hygienic use of fabric masks.

 Who should wear fabric face masks?